 In the football world it is usually HMRC who serve the petitions as it is the main creditor.
 What is more with the level of players wages the total PAYE liability of the club is usually very high.
 Any delay in the payments of these amounts over the HMRC does give the club a cashflow boost.

 For most businesses once a winding up petition has been advertised the business is in effect paralysed as the bank will freeze the account in order to avoid any "disposition of assets".
-Football clubs are not run purely for profit but also for pleasure by their usually wealthy owners.
+Football clubs are not run purely for profit but also for pleasure by their (usually) wealthy owners.
 As such, the freezing of the bank account of the club does not usually mean that the club has to shut immediately.
 Money is often forthcoming from other sources connected to the owners.
-Of course it is also not unusual for the monies outstanding to be paid personally by the owners to avoid administration.
+Of course, it is also not unusual for the monies outstanding to be paid personally by the owners to avoid administration.
 The personal circumstances of the owners are often complex and there are other companies that are involved in the actual running of the club.
 As such the effect of a winding up petition does not necessarily mean the end of the football club.

 But the petition pressure and director being worried about wrongful trading can lead to a situation whereby insolvency proceedings are taken by the directors.
 This usually involved placing the company into administration.
-The company must then enter a CVA to exit administration usually with a new owner or new funders so it can regain its licence to play in the Football League, Premier League or the Scottish equivalents.
+The company must then enter a CVA to exit administration usually with a new owner or new funder so it can regain its licence to play in the Football League, Premier League or the Scottish equivalents.
 The club will be deducted at least 10 points.

 Interestingly the CVA must pay the football creditors (players and leagues) 100p in £1 BEFORE any creditors like HMRC!
 Otherwise the CVA is not valid and further points can be deducted or the licence to play in the relevant league withdrawn the ultimate sanction.